How to set up a direct Wi-Fi connection in Windows XP? (Page 1

 came with your adapters to create an ad-hoc network.

-on both computers.
+name.
 To do this, right-click on My Computer icon,

 click Properties to open System Properties.
 On Computer name tab,